Extension of Voluntary Blood Testing Program

 Further information is available in the following Factsheet:

-As part of the whole of government response to PFAS contamination, the Department of Health is engaging face-to-face with affected communities through community walk-in sessions.
+As part of the whole of government response to PFAS contamination, the Department of Health is engaging face-to-face with affected communities through community information sessions.

-For more information on community walk-in sessions, including information on both upcoming and previous sessions, visit the PFAS Contamination - Community Walk-In Sessions web page.
+For more information on community information sessions, including information on both upcoming and previous sessions, visit the PFAS Contamination - Community Information Sessions web page.